 NOTE 2: The parameters in characteristics of local training dataset are up to the implementation.

-The ML model, which is sent from the FL Client NWDAF(s) to the FL Server NWDAF during the FL training process, is the information needed by the FL Server NWDAF to build the aggregated model based on the locally trained ML model(s).
+The ML model, which is sent from the FL Client NWDAF(s) to the FL Server NWDAF during the FL training process, is the information needed by the FL Server NWDAF to build the aggregated model.

 If the FL Client NWDAF is not able to complete the training of the interim local ML model within the maximum response time provided by the FL Server NWDAF, the FL Client NWDAF shall send the Delay Event Notification that include the delay event indication, an optional cause code (e.g. local ML model training failure, more time necessary for local ML model training) and the expected time to complete the training if available to the FL Server NWDAF before the maximum response time elapses.